Learn About our Single Broker Listing

 Here are the answers, about single broker listings and everything else

-Answer: For more than 100 years, the Multiple Listing Service (MLS) has been the only way to effectively sell a home.
+Answer: For more than a hundred years, the Multiple Listing Service (MLS) has been the only way to effectively sell a home.
 The MLS is a cooperative system in which all brokers participate, and in which two brokers are eventually paid by the seller.
 First, the seller hires one agent to list the home on the MLS.
 That agent, in turn, promises to share the commission offered with the agent that represents the buyer.
 However, over time the world changes, and real estate is no different.
 For many years forward-thinking buyer’s agents have returned a portion of their commission to the buyer, a discount practice approved by the U.S. Dept. of Justice.
 Today, with Added Equity, a homeowner can capture that savings.
 The home can be sold by hiring just one broker, not two.
 That one broker provides all the services necessary for the owner to successfully sell the home.
 One broker, one seller, one house to sell.
 A Single Broker Listing.

-Q: Well, are you going to work with selling agents (i.e. real estate agents working with buyers)?
+Q: Are you going to work with selling agents (i.e. real estate agents working with buyers)?

 A: Absolutely!
 Buyers should be represented when buying a home.
 Plus, that’s how real estate agents make a living, and there are plenty of them looking for work.
 We want to sell our listings, and we’re happy to work with anyone who will help in that process.

-This forces the buyer and the buyer’s agent to discuss what total fee the agent will be paid (hopefully more than our $500!).
-Once the agent and her client agree on a fee, the client can pay the difference.
-Or instead, the buyer can ask in the offer for the seller to pay it at closing.
+We expect the buyer and the buyer’s agent to discuss how much money the agent will be paid for the services provided.
+The buyer can simply pay it himself.
+Or, the buyer can ask in the offer for the seller to pay it at closing.
 If asked for such a seller-paid concession, the seller is of course free to counter above the asking price.
-Hopefully the parties are then able to agree on a final sales price that includes some additional payment from the seller to the buyer’s agent.
+Hopefully the parties are able to agree on a final sales price that includes some additional payment from the seller to the buyer’s agent.
 This usually means that the final sales price ends up above the asking price, or that the agent gets less than requested initially, or sometimes some of both.
 As they say in real estate, everything is negotiable.

 Q: What if an agent brings you a buyer for one of your listings?
 Will they get a full 3% commission?

 A: That’s not the way the world works anymore.
 Agents don’t “bring” buyers to a listing.
 Buyers find the listings themselves.
 Don’t believe us?
 Listen to what the National Association of REALTORS® is saying: Today, three times as many home buyers began by searching the internet themselves rather than by contacting an agent.
 More buyers found the internet useful in their search (82%) than the information from their own agents (78%).
 Ninety-two percent of all buyers used the internet at some point in the search process.
-And half of all home buyers themselves found the home they finally purchased.
+And more than half of all home buyers found the home they finally purchased themselves.
 It’s clear: the world has changed over the last 100 years, and now real estate is changing too.
 (Oh, and P.S.: “full” 3%?
 That sounds illegal.)

-Q: OK, but will agents steer their clients away from your listings?
+Q: Won’t agents steer their clients away from your listings?

 A: No, or at least the vast majority will not.
 First and foremost, as a general rule agents have an ethical duty to assist their clients in their home search and to act in their clients’ best interests.
-This means that they should not steer their otherwise interested clients away from Added Equity listings.
-REALTORS® take an oath to abide by this ethical standard, which is in their Code of Ethics that binds them clearly requires it.
-The ethical standard of non-REALTORS® is debatable, since there is no clearly defined set of ethical rules other than the Code of Ethics.
+This means that they should not steer their clients away from Added Equity listings.
+REALTORS® take an oath to abide by this ethical standard, which is in their Code of Ethics.
+“Steering” is not allowed from REALTORS, and everyone agrees it is not ethical.

 We make our listings available to other agents by way of a smart key box.
 But we’re also more than happy to show the home ourselves.
-In any event, if a buyer wants to move forward with an offer, we expect the agent to act legally and ethically.
+In any event, if a buyer wants to move forward with an offer, we expect the agent representing that buyer to act legally and ethically.
 We expect that agent to help the clients in learning more about the listing, making an offer, and purchasing the home, if that is what the client wants.
-It’s what is required by law, and by professional ethics, and by simple common decency.
+It’s what is required by law, by professional ethics, and by simple common decency.

 Q: How do you market your listings if you aren’t on the MLS?